okfn/opendatahandbook-old/source/following-up/tell-the-world.rst

   moment.
 To a lesser extent, Slashdot and Digg are also useful tools in this area.

-  These sites have a tendency to drive signficiant traffic to interesting material.
+  These sites have a tendency to drive significant traffic to interesting material.
 They are also heavily focused on topic areas.